Corvusoft/restq/documentation/API.md

 static bool is_integer( const std::string& value );
 ```

-Parses a string and attemts to validate if it holds a representation of an integer value.
+Parses a string and attemtps to validate if it holds a representation of an integer value.

 ##### Parameters